jbcodeforce/python-code/docs/dev-env.md

 ```

 !!! note
-        The script named `startPythonDocker.sh` performs this command above.
+        The script named `startPythonDocker.sh` performs this command.

 The docker image includes pipenv for improving the management of the dependencies.

+The other Dockerfile for astrophysic is [Here](https://github.com/jbcodeforce/python-code/blob/master/astronomy/Dockerfile)

 ### Use pipenv